wawiesel/olm/README.md

 We use the [Click python library](https://click.palletsprojects.com/en/8.1.x) for command line.
 Here's a nice [video about click](https://www.youtube.com/watch?v=kNke39OZ2k0).

+### Commit messages

+Follow these [guidelines](https://cbea.ms/git-commit/) for commit messages.

+### Version updates

+OLM uses [semantic versioning](https://semver.org/).
+You should commit the relevant code with the usual description commit message.
+Then run `bumpversion major`, `bumpversion minor`, or `bumpversion patch` which will automatically create a new commit message and version tag.

 ### Pytest for unit tests